hydna/hydna-text/introduction.md

 libraries makes communication across platforms (browsers, operative systems) and devices (computers, handhelds, smartphones) trivial.

-## Compatibility

-Hydna is compatible with almost any Internet-connected device that exists.
+Real-time-enabling your site or application is the matter of including a client library and writing a few lines of code; we take care of everything related to servers, scaling and maintenance.

-Note: most all of the examples in the documentation section are writte in JavaScript, there are all transferable to other programming languages.
+*Note*: most all of the examples in the documentation section are written in JavaScript, they are all transferable to other programming languages.

-Example:
+Example of a bi-directional JavaScript client:

     var con = hydna.open('<customer>.hydna.net/1234', 'rw');
     con.addListener('data', function(data) {